sgryphon/dotnet-distributed-tracing-examples/src/4-azuremonitor/ReadMe.md

 #### Logs

 Open the Log Analytics workspace that was created.
-The default will be under Home > Resource groups > demo-tracing-rg > trace-demo-logs
+The default will be under Home > Resource groups > rg-tracedemo-dev-001 > log-tracedemo-dev

 Select General > Logs from the left.
 Dismiss the Queries popup to get to an empty editor.